CARSSCenter/OpenNerve-Implantable-Pulse-Generator/Tools/ota_updater/user-guide.md

 After the BLE connection drops (~5 seconds), reconnect with the Windows App or any other BLE tool and check the firmware version.
 The version string (`APP_FW_VER_STR`) is set to the build date in YYMMDD format.

+**Note:** after restarting the IPG will default into Sleep mode.
+You can wake it up or power cycle using the magentic switch.
+If powering a development board via USB, the magnetic switch is disabled, so you will need to press the reset button or power cycle the board manually.

 ---

 ## macOS Pairing